RhoInc/datadigest/README.md

 ### Use

-1. Produce an interactive codebook to explore in the browser or an Rmarkdown or HTML document:
+1. Produce an interactive codebook to explore in the RStudio viewer, an internet browser, or an Rmarkdown or HTML document:
 ```r
 codebook(data = mtcars)
 ```